pa2si/tortuga/README.md

-v 1.0.4
+v 1.0.5

 What's new:

-- console.log removed
+- min-h-svh instead of min-h-screen for all-events sections

 Done: